 https://www.youtube.com/channel/UCHvWv6d-IWyWquyq_xuFAuQ

-Stu is deeply committed to sharing music as a method for meditation and healing.
-He was awarded a prestigious grant from the National Endowment for the Arts for his work offering healing music and meditative arts activities to cancer patients at Roswell Park Cancer Institute in Buffalo NY, where he was a professional artist in residence for eight years.
+Stu is deeply committed to sharing music as a path of meditation and healing.
+He received a prestigious National Endowment for the Arts grant for his work offering healing music and meditative arts to cancer patients at Roswell Park Cancer Institute, where he served as artist-in-residence for eight years.

 Stu will perform a concert, teach workshops, and teach individual mentoring sessions at this year's festival!